6 Important landing page benefits [+ key components]

 If you’re bringing traffic to your website’s homepage, then your homepage will act as your landing page.
 But that would be quite generic, which is why your goal should be to create unique landing pages for each campaign you run.

-Here’s an example of Fibr AI’s landing page that targets visitors searching for a CRO agency:
+Here’s an example of Fibr AI’s landing page that targets visitors searching for the best CRO agency:

 Let’s now understand the key components of a landing page.